Background pattern

 • ask your doctor

-• read the leaflet of the medicine that will be added
+• read the package leaflet of the medicine to be added

-Ask your doctor or pharmacist before driving or operating machinery.
+Ask your doctor or pharmacist for advice before driving or using machines.

-Viaflo Hartmann (Ringer lactate) will be administered by a doctor or a nurse.
-Your doctor will decide how much you need and when to administer it.
+Viaflo Hartmann (Lactated Ringer's) will be given to you by a doctor or nurse.
+Your doctor will decide how much you need and when it should be given.
 This will depend on your age, weight, physical condition, and the reason for treatment.
 The amount you receive may also be influenced by other treatments you are receiving.

-DO NOT receive Viaflo Hartmann (Ringer lactate)if there are particles floating in the solution or if the container is damaged in any way.
+DO NOT receive Viaflo Hartmann (Lactated Ringer's) if there are particles floating in the solution or if the container is damaged in any way.

-Viaflo Hartmann (Ringer lactate) will usually be administered through a plastic tube connected to a needle inserted into a vein.
-A vein in the arm is often used to administer the infusion.
-However, your doctor may administer the medication in another way.
+Viaflo Hartmann (Lactated Ringer's) is usually given to you through a plastic tube connected to a needle inserted into a vein.
+A vein in the arm is usually used to administer the infusion.
+However, your doctor may give you the medicine in another way.

 Before and during the infusion, your doctor will monitor: